50 Plus gets crafty with Papercrete

 Spring is here and what better way to usher in a new season than to get crafty with the community… and concrete!

-As the 50 Plus staff at Johnson County Park and Recreation District (JCPRD) continues to offer virtual programs, the staff and people served at Papercrete Works are busy learning marketable job skills while producing some impressive products from a material known as Papercrete, a mixture of concrete
+As the 50 Plus staff at Johnson County Park and Recreation District (JCPRD) continues to offer virtual programs, the staff and people served at Papercrete Works are busy learning marketable job skills while producing some impressive products from a material known as Papercrete, a mixture of concrete and recycled paper.

 The production of this material and selling the products it creates, allows these individuals to learn skills such as marketing, sorting, time management, merchandising, computer skills, customer service, production processes and far more.